Théoule-sur-Mer

 Théoule-sur-Mer (/fr/; Occitan: Teula de Mar or simply Teula), popularly known as Théoule, is a resort village in the Alpes-Maritimes department in the Provence-Alpes-Côte d'Azur region in Southeastern France.
 It lies to the east of the Esterel Massif, on the French Riviera.
 Théoule-sur-Mer is on the border with the Var department, 6 km (3.7 mi) south of Mandelieu-la-Napoule.

+The village is home to Théoule-sur-Mer Castle.